CarlosLeyvaAyala/MH-Rise-Modding-Scripts/ArmorPacker/README.md

 # Armor Packer

+**Easily pack your MH Rise armor mods for distribution.**

-Generates a batch file that uses 7-zip to compress a dir containing armors so it can be distributed as a Fluffy file with options.
+This program generates a batch file that in turn runs [7-zip][] to compress some directory containing all the armors (and armor options) so it can be distributed as a Fluffy file with options.

 # Usage